nkasmanoff/Localizing-Simulations/README.md

 HOW TO RUN:
 Set true how many scintillators you want to be a part of the instrument, set the either alternating or not detector tilts via the array tiltA = [] and tiltD1 = [], how many points in the sky via thetaS and phiS (or NSIDE if a pixel loop!), how many times to sample each position via x=# of times, the source strength Ao, the background intensity "bg", and the response via the response function. * It is possible for points far below the midplane to not be detectable and thus break the loop, since the detectors are only able to pick up signals within 90° of each detector.
 In this case, run the cells at the bottom which start with the variable "blockedpart".
 This accounts for the impossible to detect signals, and allows you to have a full size array for creating skymaps if necessary * .
 Since this is in a python notebook, simply run all cells to output the source position and the average offset from it.

+UPDATE 8/17:
+I've included from MEGAlib, the geometry files used to determine the basic scintillator properties of each GTM (can be built on for more advanced analysis), as well as TAPv*.geo.setup files which are the beginning stages of designing the rest of the spacecraft.
+The use of these files is for determining what shadwoing effects, if any, result from placing other instruments and features of TAP near the GTMs.
+By using these programs it is possible to figure out how the localization capabilities of TAP change, and then apply those changes to the skymap*.ipynb files included as well.
+In the newest python notebook uploaded, I've taken into account the shadowing effects of placing a GTM directly next to the X-ray Telescope, and outputted the resulting influence on localizations.

 Localizing-Simulations